claireyywang/Face_Swapping/README.md

 output:
 	H: homography matrix represent how to transform image from source to target

+NOTE:
-NOTE: only use the convex hull point to estimate homography so that we can put the emotion of source image appear on the target body without be influenced
+* only use the convex hull point to estimate homography so that we can put the emotion of source image appear on the target body without be influenced
+* Using cv2.findHomography to find homography matrix

 ```
 function blending(img_source, img_target,mask,H)